codemargaret/temp_calculator/README.md

 3. `$ open index.html`

 ## Project Goals
-* _Practice writing basic math functions in JavaScript._
+* _Practice writing basic math functions in JavaScript.
+There are several functions in the back end, but currently, the interface only allows one function to be performed at a time._

 ## Future Features
 * _As a user, I want to..._